jrandj/aws-security-specialty/README.md

 1. As a DevOps engineer, you are helping the team to build up AWS services for a new project.
 Applications are deployed in two EC2 instances EC2A and EC2B.
 Both instances need to encrypt dozens of files using a CMK in KMS.
 The CMK has a key policy allowing both roles to access the key.
 EC2RoleB is the role used by EC2B and has an explicit deny.
 Which instances can use the CMK?
     * EC2A can use the CMK for encryption, EC2B cannot.

+1. You want to launch an EC2 Instance with your own key pair in AWS.
+After you generate the key pair through OpenSSL, how would you configure the key pair in EC2?
+    * In the AWS Console, use "import key pair" to import the public key to the EC2 service.